Maclit/warehouse_go/README.md

 To execute the project, you can use the command :

 ```
-go run .
+go run . [map_file_path]
 ```

-The program will first ask you to write as an input the path to the configuration file, wich contains all the map informations.
+map_file_path corresponds to the path of the file containing the map configuration.

 To run unit tests, use :